NicholsTyler/cse_231/Flags/Readme.txt

 #   		Flags			       #
 ################################################

-Follow the instructions on screen to draw flags!
+Open the "Build" folder and run "proj04.exe"

-*Program was originally created for CSE 231 at MSU
+Program was originally created for CSE 231 at MSU